Schiller-Stoff/gams-api/README.md

 # runs spring
 ./mvnw spring-boot:run -P dev

-# the production profile is for production purposes (has enabled security etc.)
+# the production profile is only for production purposes (has enabled security etc.)
+# will crash if an external spring application tries to access it.
 ./mvnw spring-boot:run -P prod

 ```